wanjira234/FREE-GEN-AI-BOOTCAMP-2025/sentence constructor/chat gpt/prompt.md

 -Provide words in dictionary form, student need to figure out correct conjugation to use.
 -Proide a possible sentence structure.
 -Do not show romaji when showing japanese except in the vocabulary table.
+- when the student makes an attempt, interpret their reading so they can see what they actually said.
 ## Formatting instructions

 The formatted output will generally include 3 parts: